mooltiverse/nyx/CONTRIBUTING.md

 The repository uses [Gradle](https://gradle.org/) as the primary build tool and [GitHub Actions](https://help.github.com/en/actions) for CI/CD.
 GitHub Actions, in turn, run Gradle tasks.
 This gives contributor a perfectly consistent environment to work locally before they commit or submit pull requests.
 Some tasks, like `release` and `publish` can only be executed on the CI/CD platform as they require access to some secrets variables not available locally.

-The repository is divided into several [sub projects](https://docs.gradle.org/current/userguide/multi_project_builds.html), all under the `modules` directory plus the documentation, in the `docs` directory.
+The repository is divided into several [sub projects](https://docs.gradle.org/current/userguide/multi_project_builds.html), all under the `src` directory plus the documentation, in the `docs` directory.

 The resulting layout is: